linkja/linkja-salt-engine/src/test/resources/Notes.md

 ```
 openssl genpkey -algorithm RSA -out private-key-1.pem -pkeyopt rsa_keygen_bits:2048
+openssl rsa -in private-key-1.pem -out private-key-1.pem
 chmod go-r private-key-1.pem
 openssl rsa -pubout -in private-key-1.pem -out public-key-1.pem
 ```

-This (in order) generates a 2048-bit private key using RSA, changes the permissions (on a macOS/Linux system) so others can't read the private key, and then generates the public key.
+This (in order) generates a 2048-bit private key using RSA, and converts it to the PKCS1 format (by default it's PKCS8).
+It then changes the permissions - on a macOS/Linux system - so others can't read the private key, and then generates the public key.
 Changing the permissions on the private key is important in production, and is included here for documentation purposes.

 If you want to script this (like we did here) to generate multiple keys: